TPasini/Synthetics/README.md

 `--nocorrupt`: If this option is given, no corruption is applied to the visibilities.

 `--corruption_type `: Type of corruption to apply to visibilities.
-Options are: `tec, tec_fr, tec_fr_clock, polmisalign, beamcorrupt, noise or all`.
+Options are: `tec, tec_fr, tec_fr_clock, polmisalign, beamcorrupt, noise, all`.
 In the current version of the code, these corruptions are in 'ascending' order: each corruption also includes all the previous ones (e.g. polmisalign will include TEC, Faraday roation and clock drifts).
 Default is `all`.

 `--recorrupt`: Use this option if you have already finished a run and you just want to change the type of corruption to apply to the